4815162342lost/generate_patching_report/README.md

 ### Solution for automatize several steps in patching process
 Hi, I am working as Linux engeneer and we have several hundred Linux-servers in our scope.
 We have a ugly patching process in our IT-infrastructure.
 And this scripts have been wrote for particilary automatize patching process.
 Perhaps you will ask 'why your patching approach so strange?'.
 I can not answered for you, because we are working with ITIL and must follow strange and non-optimal processess.
 We can not influence to this process.
+Also our managers are terrible and do not have a it-knowledge and they are thinking that all fine...

 #### So, listen, common aproach, basic rules:
 1) Every our server have a patching time and patching day
-2) Patching day -- day of the week in month (for example, first Monday in monthh, third Sunday and etc)
+2) Patching day -- day of the week in month (for example, first Monday in monthh, third Sunday and etc.)
-3) We have patching codes for patching date
+3) We have patching codes for patching days
-4) Every server aso have a patching time (Second Monday 16:00-20:00)
+4) Every server aso have a patching time (Second Monday between 16:00-20:00 CET)

 #### Our infrastructure:
 1) We are using [salt](https://github.com/saltstack/salt) for automatize our work